HiSPARC/firmware/doc/messages.rst

 condition in account.
 The higher byte contains information about the HiSPARC electronic set and the external trigger.
 Each channel has two hardware comparators on the analog input.
-The input signal is compared with two threshold levels: -5V and -10V.
-These levels are beyond the ADC digitalization range.
+The input signal is compared with two threshold levels: -5 V and -10 V. These levels are beyond the ADC digitalization range.
 The compared signals are also latched at a coincidence.

 ==================== =================================
 Trigger pattern bits Description